LOKI0307/docker-master-client-setup/README.md

-"# docker-master-client-setup"
+# "docker-master-client-setup"
-Agenda:- Here we will try to setup master client architecture for docker.
+# Agenda:- Here we will try to setup master client architecture for docker.

 Pre-requisite:-
 > We should have 2 ubuntu 20.4 server with network connevctivity